joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 Added
   Split primitive panel into two tabs and added  extra primitives Added Honeycomb grille tool
   Drop from left, right, front and back added to editor.
-  First version of a bevelled gear tool
+Drops an object onto another until there is a contact First version of a bevelled gear tool
   When importing from a thingiverse zip file, auto suggest an output subfolder name
   When running a limpet script from the command line return an exit code, 0 for success, -1 for fail.
 Allows for error checking in cmd and make files.